 Server logs regarding how you use the Services or view content provided by Google, which may include: Google search queries, telephony log information like phone number, calling party number, forward number, time and date of calls, duration of calls SMS routing information and types of calls, IP address, device event information such as crashes, system activity, hardware settings, browser type, browser language, the date and time of your request and referral URL, cookies that may uniquely identify your browser or your Google Account.

-We use Linkedin Sales Navigator to locate and connect with individuals that may find our services interesting.
+We also use Linkedin Sales Navigator to locate and connect with individuals that may find our services interesting.
 You may decline such requests or remove the connection at any time.
-You can control which messages you receive by adjusting your communication preferences on the Privacy Settings page or using the unsubscribe options in the footer of messages as applicable (e.g., Sales Navigator InMails).
+You can control which messages you receive by adjusting your communication preferences on your LinkedIn Privacy Settings page or using the unsubscribe options in the footer of messages as applicable (e.g., Sales Navigator InMails).

 2.2 Information about your End Users:

-We use technologies such as Software Development Kits (SDKs) or Advanced Programming Interfaces (APIs) to collect information about your End Users' technical data, mobile devices, uses of your application, interaction with social media website and interaction with advertising as described below.
+With the permission of the mobile application developers, we use technologies such as Software Development Kits (SDKs) or Advanced Programming Interfaces (APIs) to collect information about the mobile application’s End Users' technical data, mobile devices, use of the mobile application, interaction with social media websites and interaction with advertising as described below.

-We use these technologies to recognize the End User's device and to track the End User's activities in the your application in order to provide our Services to you.
+We use these technologies to recognize the End User's device and to track the End User's activities in your application in order to provide our Services to you and in accordance with your instructions.
 These technologies work by storing a line of code in your application that resides in the End User's mobile device and synchronizes information back and forth between the End User's mobile device and our servers.
 When an End User removes the application from his or her mobile device this line of code will also be removed.